ashwin-magalu/js-dynamic-programming/README.md

 ## Memoization Recipe

 1. Make it work:
-   a.
-Visualize the problem as a tree
+   1. Visualize the problem as a tree
-   b.
-Implement the tree using recursion
+   2. Implement the tree using recursion
-   c.
-Test it.
+   3. Test it.

 2. Make it efficient:
-   a.
-Add a memo object
+   1. Add a memo object
-   b.
-Add a new base case to return memo values
+   2. Add a new base case to return memo values
-   c.
-Store return values into the memo.
+   3. Store return values into the memo.